Freakybob-Team/food/README.md

 # food
-a package manager in Python for a variety of files
+a package manager in Python for Python files (.py, older versions support txt)
 # why food?
 food is easy to use and widely available cause of Python!